 One of the highlights of the slow cooker revolution is the gigantic repertoire of meat and bean chilis.
 Chili is now a weekly rotated family meal or even served to guests.
 And each week you can make a totally different tasting chili in some delectable earthy color.
 I mean these chilis are good lookin’ as well as good tastin’.

-Great with cornbread or corn muffins.
+Great with cornbread or pumpkin corn muffins (recipe follows).

 Recommended Size: Medium or Large Round or Oval

 Machine Setting and Cook Time: Low Heat: 4 to 5 hours

 - 2 (4-ounce) cans of diced roasted green chiles

 - 2 (16-ounce) cans white beans, drained and rinsed (Eden brand with the good and safe can linings)

 - 2 garlic cloves, pressed